AlexSmith/homepage/README.md

 (under construction)

-you can contact me
+you can contact me at

-alexsmith thisTextIsHereToStopBotsJustUseAtSignInstead gmail doot com
+alexsmith strudel symbol gmail full point com